In search for new boss, Times Co steps into new era

 By Paul Thomasch

-NEW YORK Janet Robinson, the outgoing chief executive of The New York Times Co, understood the dynamics of the print publishing business.
+NEW YORK Dec 16 Janet Robinson, the outgoing chief executive of The New York Times Co (NYT.N), understood the dynamics of the print publishing business.
 But the newspaper business isn't what it used to be.

 Rather, publishing is now a complicated Venn diagram of digital advertising, online subscriptions, and video, all designed to offset the declining fundamentals of print.